Laxdip/pcpuppet/README.md

 so you can reach it from your phone.

-Lock, sleep, shutdown/restart, adjust volume & brightness, sync the clipboard, pop up an on-screen message, take a screenshot, or close an open window — all from your browser.
+Lock, sleep, shutdown/restart, adjust volume & brightness, sync the clipboard, pop up an on-screen message, take a live screenshot of your laptop screen directly on your mobile, or close an open window....all from your browser btw !

 ## Screenshots